There’s something magic about Venice in November.

-We are so glad that we took the risk and decided to spend 3 days in Venice in November–even one day in Venice would have been worth it.
+We are so glad that we took the risk and decided to spend 3 days in Venice in November, and highly recommend the experience–even one day in Venice would have been worth it.

-True, the weather was not great–our umbrella was constantly with us in our day bag and the only time we saw blue sky hovering over Venice was on the ferry to the airport the day we left–but cloudy skies definitely didn’t detract from Venice’s beauty.
+True, the weather was not great during our November trip–our umbrella was constantly with us in our day bag and the only time we saw blue sky hovering over Venice was on the ferry to the airport the day we left–but cloudy skies definitely didn’t detract from Venice’s beauty.

 We loved the smaller crowds (even more so after later experiencing Venice’s summer crowds!) and the lack of heat and humidity, as well as the quiet peacefulness of seeing the city a bit foggy and with a slightly mysterious vibe completely fitting of Venice.